The Russians Are Loving Trump‘s Latest Harebrained Idea

 Russian state-owned radio station Vesti FM described Trump’s dangerous flailing on the international arena as his desire “to play with toy soldiers.”

-Trump recently sought to improve relations with an infusion of U.S. taxpayer-funded ventilators sent to Moscow, despite Russia’s claims that it already has more ventilators per capita than the United States.
-In fact, the Russian state media reported that the country is so flush with ventilators, it plans to start exporting them to other countries by July.
-Instead of eliciting gratitude, Trump’s gift to the Kremlin only prompted more mockery in Russia’s state media.
+Trump recently sought to improve relations with Russia with a donation of U.S. taxpayer-funded ventilators, despite Moscow’s claim that it already has more ventilators per capita than the United States.
+In fact, Russian state media reported that the country is so flush with ventilators, it plans to start exporting them to other countries by July.
+Instead of eliciting gratitude, Trump’s gift to the Kremlin only prompted more mockery.

+The Kremlin is waiting for the November election, hoping it's guy Trump will win, and looking at the administration's announced policies through that lens.

-Skabeeva asked military expert Ivan Konovalov whether the U.S. withdrawal from the treaty would hamper Russia’s ability “to uncover important information about the Americans.”
-Konovalov assured her that regardless of the Open Skies treaty, Russia can continue to obtain the same data by utilizing its space operations.
-In 2019, the Defense Intelligence Agency noted that both China and Russia “have developed robust and capable space services, including space-based intelligence, surveillance, and reconnaissance.”
+Skabeeva asked military expert Ivan Konovalov whether the U.S. withdrawal from the Open Skies treaty would hamper Russia’s ability “to uncover important information about the Americans.”
+Konovalov assured her that regardless of the treaty, Russia can continue to obtain the same data by utilizing its space operations.
+Last year, the Defense Intelligence Agency noted that both China and Russia “have developed robust and capable space services, including space-based intelligence, surveillance, and reconnaissance.”

 Political scientist Vladimir Kornilov pointed out: “Trump is convinced this is a bilateral agreement, he isn’t even thinking about other countries involved.
 It’s funny.”

-Russian officials issued statements emphasizing that the latest move by the Trump administration is damaging to America’s European allies.
-Sergei Ryabkov, Russia’s Deputy Foreign Minister, said that the U.S. announcement about its intended withdrawal from the Open Skies Treaty came as a surprise to America’s allies.
+Sergei Ryabkov, Russia’s Deputy Foreign Minister, noted that the U.S. announcement about its intended withdrawal from the Open Skies Treaty came as a surprise to America’s allies.
 He accused the Trump administration of lying about its reasoning for withdrawing from the treaty and added: “The United States is sowing discord and uncertainty among its allies...
 They are ignoring the opinion of NATO and other nations that are party to this agreement.”

 European Union foreign policy chief Josep Borrell said, “Withdrawing from a treaty is not the solution,” adding that the EU “will be examining the implications this decision may have for its own security.”
 The European Union on Friday urged the United States to reconsider its plan to pull out of the Open Skies Treaty.

-The Trump administration seems to cast aside the concerns of the Europeans and the Kremlin intends to amplify “the lack of solidarity” exhibited by the United States towards its allies and European partners.
+As the Trump administration casts aside the concerns of the Europeans, the Kremlin intends to amplify “the lack of solidarity” exhibited by the United States towards its allies.

 Russian Deputy Foreign Minister Alexander Grushko told the state media outlet TASS: "This move will not only worsen the situation with strategic stability and military security in Europe, but apparently it will also harm the interests of U.S. allies that are parties to this European agreement."